Art Therapy, Dance Therapy, Music Therapy, and Imagery

 Art therapists work with patients individually or in groups.
 The art therapist provides the materials necessary to create paintings, drawings, sculptures, and other types of artwork.
 This type of therapy may help you express feelings about cancer through art.
-It also helps you discuss emotions and concerns as related to it.
-In another Can art therapy help people with cancer?
+Your art is then used to help you discuss emotions and concerns as related to Can art therapy help people with cancer?

 Art therapy is a body-mind therapy.
-Many clinicians have observed and documented significant benefits among people who have participated in art therapy.
-Participating in art therapy Many art therapists believe this type of therapy works, in part, because of the act of creating art influences brain wave patterns and the substances released by the provide a sense of freedom.
+Many clinicians have observed and documented significant benefits among people who have participated in art therapy, such as improved mood, Many art therapists believe this type of therapy works, in part, because of the act of creating art influences brain wave patterns and the substances released by the provide a sense of freedom.